gazebosim/docs/ros_installation.md

 Selecting a different release of Gazebo than the one officially supported in each ROS distribution will require that you manually compile the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) from source.
-Same applies for other ROS packages using Gazebo libraries that could also require code changes in they are not supporting the new Gazebo version chosen.
+Same applies for other ROS packages using Gazebo libraries that could also require code changes if they are not supporting the new Gazebo version chosen.

 ### Gazebo Garden